lsds/intravisor/runtime/musl-lkl/lkl/Documentation/driver-api/gpio/consumer.rst

 	struct gpio_descs *my_gpio_descs = gpiod_get_array(...);
 	gpiod_set_array_value(my_gpio_descs->ndescs, my_gpio_descs->desc,
-			      my_gpio_descs->info, my_gpio_value_bitmap);
+			      my_gpio_values);

 It is also possible to access a completely arbitrary array of descriptors.
 The descriptors may be obtained using any combination of gpiod_get() and gpiod_get_array().
 Afterwards the array of descriptors has to be setup manually before it can be passed to one of the above functions.
-In that case, array_info should be set to NULL.

 Note that for optimal performance GPIOs belonging to the same chip should be contiguous within the array of descriptors.

-Still better performance may be achieved if array indexes of the descriptors match hardware pin numbers of a single chip.
-If an array passed to a get/set array function matches the one obtained from gpiod_get_array() and array_info associated with the array is also passed, the function may take a fast bitmap processing path, passing the value_bitmap argument directly to the respective .get/set_multiple() callback of the chip.
-That allows for utilization of GPIO banks as data I/O ports without much loss of performance.

 The return value of gpiod_get_array_value() and its variants is 0 on success or negative on error.
 Note the difference to gpiod_get_value(), which returns